doublejim/JsonWax/README.md

 # JsonWax for Qt
+#### Note
+December 2017: A big update is in the works.
+I have to recreate the documentation website, so it may take some weeks.

 #### Description
 JsonWax is a Qt C++ library for handling JSON-documents.
 It's an alternative to Qt's built-in set of JSON classes, made for Qt 5.7 or later.